The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: System Model

 Assume that a user attempts to transmit a payload of fixed size $L$ bits over the channel.
 Hence, the relation between the required codebook size $M$ and $L$ is $L=\log M$.
 Hence, the blocklength $n$ should be chosen sufficiently large so that the achievable transmit rate, $\frac{L}{n}$, satisfies:

-where $C$ is Shannon's channel capacity, and SINR represents the signal-to-interference-plus-noise ratio, for an AWGN channel where interference is treated as noise (TIN).
-Shannon’s channel capacity is achievable at an arbitrarily low error rate when coding is performed in the IBL regime, i.e., using a code block of $n\to\infty$.
+where $C$ is channel capacity, and SINR represents the signal-to-interference-plus-noise ratio, for an AWGN channel where interference is treated as noise (TIN).
+The capacity is achievable at an arbitrarily low error rate in the IBL regime, i.e., as $n\to\infty$.
 However, since $N$ is finite, the ratio $L/N$ is always finite.
-Hence, given $L$, the IBL scheme gives an upper bound on the achievable rate, and a lower bound on $n$.
+Hence, given $L$, the IBL scheme gives an upper bound on $R$, and a lower bound on $n$.